martinring/thesis/src/3-Self-Verification.md

    again.
 This potentially violates non-functional requirements on timing but safety and function are unaffected.

-None of these situations is desireable and thus the verification controller might use statistical observations for the prediction of future variable-states and proactively verify them during idle-time.
-If any of these states occurs, the system can instantaneously continue operating with guaranteed safety (see also [#sec:predictive-verification])
+None of these situations is desirable and thus the verification controller might use statistical observations for the prediction of future variable-states and proactively verify them during idle-time.
+If any of these states occurs, the system can instantaneously continue operating with guaranteed safety (see also [#sec:predictive-verification]).

 If a proof fails for the resulting configuration, the system informs the user about the failed proof.
 The user can disconnect